Improving Matrix Exponential for Generative AI Flows: A Taylor-Based Approach Beyond Paterson--Stockmeyer: Numerical results

 \subsection{Performance evaluation in the PyTorch generative flow environment}

 In this subsection, the results of tests performed directly on the code available in \cite{xiao2020generative} will be described.
-As mention before, this code incorporates a matrix exponential function into neural networks implementing generative flows models.
-In our executions, the matrix exponential is computed using the following functions implemented in PyTorch: \begin{enumerate} \item $\texttt{expm\_flow\_ps}$ is based on Algorithm~\ref{Algorithm2} and evaluates the polynomial using the Paterson--Stockmeyer method. \item $\texttt{expm\_flow\_sastre}$: Analogous to the previous function, this implementation is based on Algorithm~\ref{Algorithm2}, but the polynomials are evaluated using formulas \eqref{T_1_4}-\eqref{m16s2by2}. \item $\texttt{expm\_flow}$ directly corresponds to the matrix exponential approximation method presented in \cite{xiao2020generative}. \end{enumerate}
+As mention before, this code incorporates a matrix exponential function into neural networks implementing generative flow models.
+In our executions, the matrix exponential is computed using the following functions implemented in PyTorch: \begin{enumerate} \item $\texttt{expm\_flow\_ps}$ is based on Algorithms \ref{Algorithm2} and \ref{Algorithm3}.
+The polynomial is evaluated using the Paterson--Stockmeyer method. \item $\texttt{expm\_flow\_opt15}$: Analogous to the previous function, this implementation is based on Algorithms \ref{Algorithm2} and \ref{Algorithm4}, where the polynomials are evaluated using formulas \eqref{T_1_4}-\eqref{m16s2by2}. \item $\texttt{expm\_flow}$ directly corresponds to the matrix exponential approximation method presented in \cite{xiao2020generative}. \end{enumerate}

-All executions were carried out using CUDA and the graphics card of the machine involved.
-As testbeds in training, CIFAR-10 \cite{krizhevsky2009learning}, ImageNet32 and ImageNet64 \cite{pmlr-v48-oord16} datasets were used.
-The number of invocations analysed to extract results to the functions responsible for calculating the matrix exponential during the training process was 5000.
-For each call to the exponential function, multiple data were recorded for the matrices comprising the tensor to be computed, such as the number of matrices, their sizes, and the highest matrix $\infty$-norm of all of them.
-Thus, we can confirm that the $\infty$-norm of the matrices studied varied from 2.84e-4 to 12.57 for CIFAR-10, from 1.17e-05 to 12.49 for ImageNet32, and from 1.27e-05 to 12.8 for ImageNet64.